mdzhang/datacamp-notes/machine_learning/supervised/classification.md

 - **k-Nearest neighbors (k-NN)**: find k=3 nearest neighbors, use whatever category majority of neighboring observations fall into to label new observation
     - can visualize **decision boundary** which highlights areas of graph and indicates how, were x values to fall there, they would be classified
+      - **decision region**: region in feature space where all instances assigned to 1 class label
+        - separated by surfaces known as **decision boundaries**
     - higher values for k = smoother decision boundary = less complex model
         - too high and can lead to **underfitting**
     - lower values for k = ?? decision boundary = more complex model = can lead to **overfitting**